Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 });
 ```

 The event namespace must be comprised of alphanumeric characters, underscores, and hyphens, possibly separated by periods.
-When we record the event in AWS CloudWatch RUM we automatically prefix with `com.ft.`.

 Other than the above, the event namespace is free-form for now.
 A later major version of the client may lock down the top-level namespace further.

 #### `client.enable()`